StarPlayrX/bigmac/README.md

 Digital HDMI out.
 Patched WiFi option for other Broadcom cards.
 Mac OS Standard HFS disk mounting (This is pre HFS+)

+p.s.

+You will want to run

+`csrutil disable`

+and if possible

+`csrutil authenticated-root disable`

+You can do this by mounting a Big Sur recovery volume, clone the DMG using ASR to an external USB drive:
+`diskutil list`

+get the disk#

+`sudo diskutil mountDisk /dev/disk#`

+set the terminal to All Disk Access in settings privacy then run this command `sudo mount -uw /path/to/target`
+`sudo asr -s /path/to/dmg -t /path/to/usb --erase --noverify`